Ash & Erie is now making jeans for short men (down to a 25″ inseam). Here’s what you need to know…

 But today, I want to show you the new Ash & Erie jeans.
 As you know, it’s very difficult for shorter men to find jeans that are the right length, and it’s a total pain having to get every single pair hemmed at the tailor.

-So I’m thrilled that Ash & Erie is offering jeans as short as 25 inches (inseam).
+So it’s nice to see that Ash & Erie is offering jeans as short as 25 inches (inseam).

 Today, I want to tell you a little bit about these jeans and, of course, show you how they look.